Naples

 Get up above the the city, and see Naples from the hills.
 Take one of the three finicolari, or inclined railways, up to the various sites.
 All of these will take you upto and near the San Martino Museum and the Castel Sant'Elmo.

-The Piazza del Plebisciot is in the centre of Naples.
-The San Francesco di Paolo is an impressive domed church.
-And across the piazza is the Royal Palace.
+The Piazza del Plebiscioto is in the centre of Naples.
+The piazza is named aboute the plebiscite of October 1860 that brought Naples into the unified Kingdom of Italy.
+The San Francesco di Paolo is an impressive domed church and colonnades that extend on both sides is impressive.
+Across the piazza on the other side is the Royal Palace.

 The Galeria Umberto I is a large impressive roofed arcade, ranked as being the largest in the world.
 Very impressive.
 Work on it started in 1887 about nine years after the Galleria Vittoria Emanuele was built in Milan.
 It was the part of the rebuilding of Naples that took place at the time.
 Called the risanamento, meaning making it healthy again.
 After a long period of decay, the Galeria is again the centre of life in Naples although at the times we have been in it, don't expect crushing crowds.
 Just walk through, admire the architecture and enjoy being there!.